Ovation Guitar Company: Model overview

 The Ovation Guitar Company produces guitars under the names Ovation and Adamas.

 Ovation guitars have been also produced in China, South Korea and Indonesia.
 Import models generally have a wooden top.
-Recently, Ovation significantly reduced U.S production.
+Recently, Ovation significantly reduced U.S. production.
 From 2010 on, better models—Legend, Elite, Custom Legend, Custom Elite—were made both in the U.S. and in Korea.
 Before that, these models were U.S. made.
 In recent years, many U.S. made are identifiable by "LX" in the product name (e.g., Legend 2077LX), whereas Korean versions have "AX" in the model name (e.g., Legend 2077AX).
 Ovation does not use this convention on all models (e.g., Ovation 1617ALE).
-Currently, Ovation produces only a few U.S. made models, mostly signature and limited edition models (e.g., Custom Legend 1769-ADII Al DiMeola).
+Currently, Ovation produces only a few U.S. made models, mostly signature and limited edition models (e.g., Custom Legend 1769-ADII Al Di Meola).
 Production of the standard model range of Ovation guitars in the U.S. had been ceased under the ownership of Fender Musical Instruments Corporation, but is planned to be reinstated by the new owner Drum Workshop.

 The Adamas name mainly stands for guitars with a carbon fiber top, although there are exceptions (one is the Adamas 2081WT - WT stands for woodtop).
 Until the closure of the New Hartford, Connecticut factory in June 2014, all Adamas models were produced in the U.S. LX does not only stand for U.S. made.
 Originally LX indicated an Ovation guitar that included new features not available on previous models.

 Back in 2007 Ovation explained on its website that new features included the new OP-Preamp, an advanced neck system (lightweight dual-action truss rod, carbon fiber stabilizers), a patented pickup (made of 6 elements), inlaid epaulets, scalloped bracing, and a new hard composite Lyrachord GS body.
 Back then, there was no AX model line.
 The first AX models appeared on the Ovation-website in 2010.
 Based on the website's history, the LX features were introduced in 2004.